-The Branch works in conjunction with the two houses of Parliament in making arrangements for the Ceremonial Arrival of the Governor of Western Australian at the official Opening of Parliament.
+The unit works in conjunction with the two houses of Parliament in making arrangements for the Ceremonial Arrival of the Governor of Western Australian at the official Opening of Parliament.

 For more information visit the Parliament House website.

-The Branch also plans and coordinates special events such State receptions for visiting high level dignitaries, Olympic and Paralympic welcome home parades and State signing ceremonies.
+The unit also plans and coordinates special events such State receptions for visiting high level dignitaries, Olympic and Paralympic welcome home parades and State signing ceremonies.